hngiap94/hngiap-uda-azure-cloud-devops-prj1/README.md

-# Udacity Azure Cloud DevOps Project 1
+# Deploying a Web Server in Azure
 ## Table of contents
 - [Overview](#overview)
 - [Dependencies](#dependencies)